Kenneth Arnold UFO sighting: Bequette interview

-The most famous UFO event during this period was the Roswell UFO incident, the alleged military recovery of a crashed flying disk, the story of which broke on July 8, 1947.
-To calm rising public concern, this and other cases were debunked by the military in succeeding days as mistaken sightings of weather balloons.
-Just before the Roswell story came out, the Army Air Forces in Washington issued a press statement saying they had the matter under investigation and had decided the flying discs definitely were not "secret bacteriological weapons designed by some foreign power", "new-type army rockets", or "space ships".

 Military investigation of Arnold story

 The first investigation of Arnold's claims came from Lt.
 Frank Brown and Capt.
 William Davidson of Hamilton Field in California, who interviewed Arnold on July 12.
 Arnold also submitted a written report at that time.
 Regarding the reliability of Arnold's sighting, they concluded:

-"It is the present opinion of the interviewer that Mr. Arnold actually saw what he stated he saw.
-It is difficult to believe that a man of [his] character and apparent integrity would state that he saw objects and write up a report to the extent that he did if he did not see them."

 Others were less impressed.
 First Lt.
 Hal L. Eustace of the Army Air Corps, in a declassified July 1947 intelligence report, said that Arnold "seems to be reasonably well balanced, although excitable", describing Arnold's report as a case of "silly season episodes".

 The Army Air Force's formal public conclusion was that "the objects of this sighting were due to a mirage."

 On July 9, AAF intelligence, with help from the FBI, secretly began an investigation of the best sightings, mostly from pilots and military personnel.
 Arnold's sighting, as well as that of the United Airline's crew, were included in the list of best sightings.
 Three weeks later they came to the conclusion that the saucer reports were not imaginary or adequately explained by natural phenomena; something real was flying around.
 This laid the groundwork for another intelligence estimate in September 1947 by Gen. Nathan Twining, commanding officer of the Air Materiel Command, which likewise concluded the saucers were real and urged a formal investigation by multiple government agencies.
 This in turn resulted in the formation of Project Sign at the end of 1947, the first publicly acknowledged USAF UFO investigation.
 Project Sign eventually evolved into Project Grudge, and then the better known Project Blue Book.